CSCfi/kielipankki-nlf-harvester/docs/README.md

 ### Previous versions in Allas

-Versions of the data set will also be made available as [`restic`](https://restic.net/) backups on [Allas](https://docs.csc.fi/data/Allas/introduction/).
-The retention policy of the previous versions is still open, so don't rely on old versions being available in the long term.
+Versions of the data set will also be made available as [`restic`](https://restic.net/) snapshots on [Allas](https://docs.csc.fi/data/Allas/introduction/).
+Snapshots will be kept for a duration of 3 years.

 See [versioning.md](versioning.md) for more information about previous versions of the dataset and how to access them.